hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B2_alignment_quality.md

 ### Filtering the SAM file

 Now we know that we have all of this information for each of the reads -- wouldn't it be useful to summarize and filter based on selected criteria?
-Suppose we wanted to set a threshold on mapping quality.
+Suppose we wanted to set a **threshold on mapping quality**.
 For example, we want to know how many reads aligned with a quality score higher than 30.
 To do this, we can combine the `view` command with additional flags `q 30` and `-c` (to count):

 ```
 $ samtools view -q 30 -c Mov10_oe_1.subset.fq_Aligned.sortedByCoord.out.bam